cbraissant/SF-Tech-website/_src/texts/en/material-trilam-EN.md

 ## Trilam

 The term trilaminate means a multi-layered material composed of three layers of overlapping materials, laminated together.
 An inner and outer linings provide the strength and durability whereas the middle layer ensure the watertightness of the material.
 The impermeable material is made of butyl rubber and is just a few tenth of millimeter thick.
 To avoid tearing and ripping, an outer protective fabric is necessary.
-Usually, a strong, non-elastic woven material (nylon, polyester, kevlar,...)
+Usually, a strong, non-elastic woven material (nylon, polyester, Kevlar,...)

 Due to its minimal thickness, trilam does not provide any thermal insulation.
 Therefore, the diver must use appropriate undergarment, generally thicker than with a neoprene drysuit.
 However, the buoyancy of the material is reduced and the material is drying faster.